 The University does not engage in any affirmative action programs for students with disabilities, nor does it consider a student's disability in evaluating admission criteria.
 It is, of course, within the student's discretion to inform the respective school's Admissions Committee of a disability if they wish.
 If this choice is made, the University will not discriminate against the student on the basis of the disability and will make reasonable accommodations, when necessary.

 III.
 Students Requesting Accommodations

-Learning Disabilities: A student with a learning disability must provide professional testing and evaluation results which reflect the individual's present level of processing information and present achievement level.
-Documentation verifying the learning disability must be prepared by a professional qualified to diagnose a learning disability, including but not limited to a licensed physician or learning disability specialist.
+Learning disabilities: a student with a learning disability must provide professional testing and evaluation results which reflect the individual's present level of processing information and present achievement level.
+Documentation verifying the learning disability must be prepared by a professional qualified to diagnose a learning disability including, but not limited to, a licensed physician or learning disability specialist.
 This documentation should be no more than three years old.

-V. Implementation of Approved Accommodations
+IV.
+Implementation of Approved Accommodations

-VII.
+VI.
 Students Desiring Additional Information

 This policy was adopted from Title III of the Americans with Disabilities Act, 42 U.S.C.A. § 12181 et seq.
-(1993), 28 C.F.R. § 36.101 et seq.; The National Joint Committee on Learning Disabilities, Journal of Learning Disabilities, Volume 22, Number 2, February 1987, Pages 109-112; and The University of Houston Law Center Handbook For Students And Applicants With Disabilities, August, 1993.
+(1993), 28 C.F.R. § 36.101 et seq.
+The National Joint Committee on Learning Disabilities, Journal of Learning Disabilities, Volume 22, Number 2, February 1987, Pages 109-112; and The University of Houston Law Center Handbook For Students And Applicants With Disabilities, August, 1993.

 Pepperdine University respects that the privacy of your Personal Health Information ("PHI") is important to you.
 Therefore, effective August 1, 2014, we have updated our Notice of Privacy Practices ("NPP").
 This NPP describes the collection, maintenance, and use of your PHI in the course of our business operations.

 Click here to view the updated NPP.
 You may also obtain a copy by contacting the Pepperdine University Department where you last received care.